-Join Steve Fullmer for an in-depth discussion in this video User Account Control (UAC): Only run signed applications when elevated, part of Managing Windows 8.
+Join Steve Fullmer for an in-depth discussion in this video User Account Control (UAC): Only run signed applications when elevated, part of Windows 8: Management.

 In a recent video, we talked about the ability to use Secure Booter, Trusted Boot.
 That requires UEFI.
 Let's see if we can go forward.
 UEFI 2.3.1 and typically a GPT drive that you're going to boot into, and the purpose of that secured boot is to block any unsigned application from being loaded into your system.
 Now, that doesn't just block the boot process.
 That blocks throughout the entire essentially execution of your operating system.